w3c/wai-authoring-tools-list/README.md

 A list of vendor-submitted Authoring Tools

-Vendors are encourage to also use the [ATAG Reporting tool](https://github.com/w3c/wai-atag-report-tool) to provide details of their tool.
+Vendors are encouraged to also use the [ATAG Reporting tool](https://github.com/w3c/wai-atag-report-tool) to provide details of their tool.